aterakrofi/Haarcascade-to-detect-swastika/README.md

   -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 1000\
   -numNeg 600 -w 80 -h 40 -mode ALL -precalcValBufSize 1024\
   -precalcIdxBufSize 1024

+  # STEP 2: Test trained cascade .
+ To test your cascade on a test image use the code from detect_from_image.py.
+Testing on a webcam feed can be done using detect_using_webcam.py.
+Use your own supplied image by replacing the line   'cap = cv2.VideoCapture(0)' in you code with something like this   ' cap = cv2.VideoCapture('test.mp4') '

+ # STEP 3: Censor Region of Interest
+ Censor region of interest within an image using the detect_Censor_image.py